-New students may be awarded scholarships based on a holistic evaluation of students' academic achievement, financial need, community service and leadership experience.
+New students may be awarded scholarships based on evaluation of students' academic achievement and financial need.
 Full-time enrollment as defined by UHSP is required to receive institutional scholarships.
+Merit scholarships are awarded for fall and spring semesters only.

 Athletic Scholarships